nickmbrown/aoc22/readme.md

 - So much easier than the last few days.

 ## Day 11
 - I've been banging my head for hours.
 I wasn't able to get the program working with the sample data fairly quickly, but swapping in the real data completely bombed it.
 I finally got part 1 after much trial & error, but part 2 might be out of my reach for now.
-No idea how to deal with numbers this large. -->
+No idea how to deal with numbers this large.

+## Day 12
+- Complete and utter failure.
+I plan to revisit this, but I have already spent far too long. -->